-The workplace positivity common in feedback cultures also yields a reduction in the waste of time and money by the organization (Namazie, 2019).
-However, in Performance Review feedback, a significant risk of the presence of gender bias exists and yields inordinately adverse effects on the careers of women.
+The workplace positivity common in feedback cultures also reduces organizational waste (i.e., time and money) (Namazie, 2019).
+However, in Performance Review feedback, a significant risk of gender bias exists and yields inordinately adverse effects on women's careers.

 Often, in feedback cultures, although organization members are free to give and open to receive feedback regularly, members’ outgoing feedback lacks effectiveness and fails to fulfill its intended purpose, and rather can be harmful.

 Studies show that this is especially true on performance reviews when the feedback recipients are women, as women: (a) are reviewed more disparagingly and subjectively, (b) are subjected to higher personality and behavior standards than men, (c) often do not receive due credit for their work, (d) receive feedback that is vague and not outcome-related, and (e) are expected to be expert communicators unlike their purported male “technical expert” counterparts (Cecchi-Dimeglio, 2017; Correll & Simard, 2016; Synder, 2014).

 The following CLD’s illustrate a portion of the current state of the typical Performance Review feedback loop, later to be compared to the desired state.

 Current state CLD